mparlier/plain-text-ssp/AC.L1-3.1.1.md

 ---
-type: ssp
+type: control
-controls: Access Control
+control-family: Access Control
 control: AC.L1-3.1.1
 responsible-entities:
-implementation-status: Not Implemented
+implementation-status:
 ---

 # AC.L1-3.1.1

 Goal: Identify all users and devices, and limit access to only those users and devices.
 Show evidence of this.

-Tasks:
+Suggested Tasks:

 - Create authorized users list.
 Define authorized users in the Access Control policy.
 - Integrate Atlassian tools with M365 SSO